kakuffo/Dockerfiles/README.md

 # Dockerfiles

-The following is an overview of the use of Docker files, and the commands available for creating Dcoker images, which when runned become Docker containers suitable for hosting many application.
+The following is an overview of the use of Docker files, and the commands available for creating Docker images (assembling of stateless), which when runned become Docker containers suitable for hosting application.

 # What is Docker
 Docker is an open source containerisation platform for building and containerising applications.
 Docker Engine acts